 N° of Laboratories: 12

-On the average, at least up to 5-6 post Doc position are opened every year at INFN Trieste.
+On average, 5-6 post-Doc positions are opened every year at INFN Trieste.

-PhD programs in Physics in collaboration with the University of Trieste and Udine.
+PhD programs in Physics in collaboration with the University of Trieste, Udine and SISSA.

 INFN participates in the Welcome Office FVG.

-Researchers from INFN Trieste collaborates with the major High Energy Physics laboratories in the world, such as CERN, DESY, SLAC, KEK, FermiLab, Brookhaven, Grenoble, GSI, NASA, Russian Space Agency, etc.
+Researchers from INFN Trieste collaborate with the major High Energy Physics laboratories in the world, such as CERN, DESY, SLAC, KEK, FermiLab, Brookhaven, Grenoble, GSI, and with INAF, ASI, ESA, NASA, the Russian Space Agency and with JAXA/ISAS.